open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 ## Train pipeline

-A typical train pipeline of KITTI for 3d detection is as below.
+A typical train pipeline of 3D detection on KITTI is as below.

 ```python
 train_pipeline = [